-The program's approximately 55 students come to Appalachian from throughout the U.S. and serve the region and nation in professional health care and special education settings.
+The program's approximately 55 undergraduate students come to Appalachian from throughout the U.S. and serve the region and nation in professional health care and special education settings.

 - Academic courses and clinical training begin in the freshman year with observation of music therapy as a requirement of the first music therapy courses.